Can you put a four post car lift on Swisstrax tiles?

 Yes, we do have the ability to incorporate logos into the floor.
-We route out the tile and inset the logo which has been put on a Lexan surface for durability.
+We route out the tile and inset the logo which has been put on a Vinyl surface for durability.
 We have the right to reproduce logos from Barrett Jackson, John Deere, Ford and Shelby because we are licensees.
 We can also do any logo that you or your customer has the right to reproduce such as a business logo or if they are granted written consent from the business on certified letter-head.
-If we are not a licensee of the automobile company then we do not have the right to reproduce a logo.

 Do Swisstrax tiles release an off-gas?

 Absolutely NOT!
 This is the beauty of 100% Virgin Polypropylene.
 Unlike PVC products (Polyvinyl Chloride) which many garage tiles are made of and are extremely hazardous to the environment, PP (Polypropylene) does not release an off-gas and is 100% recyclable.

 What do I do if I have off-set garage doors or a man door lacking a threshold that requires cutting of tiles and attaching edges?